Coloring, List Coloring, and Painting Squares of Graphs (and other related problems): Strong Edge Coloring

 Wu and Lin~\cite{WuL08} proved part (d) in a stronger form.
 Rather than requiring the graph to be bipartite, they only forbid a single graph $H$, formed from a 5-cycle by adding a path of length 2 joining two non-adjacent vertices.
 The disproof of part (f) more generally characterizes~\cite{LMSS} the $k$-regular graphs $G$ with $\chi^s(G)=2k-1$; these are graphs which cover the Kneser graph $K(2k-1,k-1)$.
 So, to disprove part (f), the authors construct cubic bipartite graphs of arbitrarily large girth that have no such cover.
 An alternative disproof of (f) is given in~\cite{cranston-FSGT-ce}.

-We suspect that the bounds in the first 5 parts of Conjecture~\ref{6part-conj} also hold in the context of list coloring (and possibly even paintability), but we are unaware of any results in this direction.
+We suspect that the bounds in the first 5 parts of Conjecture~\ref{6part-conj} also hold in the context of list coloring (and possibly even paintability), but we are unaware of many results in this direction.
+One notable exception is recent work~\cite{LMSS26} of Lu\v{z}ar, M\'{a}\v{c}ajov\'{a}c Sot\'{a}k, and \v{S}vecov\'{a}.
+Relying largely on the Combinatorial Nullstellensatz, they proved that every subcubic graph $G$ satisfies $\chi^s_{\ell}(G)\le 10$.

+It is natural to ask: When do we have $\chil^s(G)=\chi^s(G)$?
+In fact, \cite{DWYY} asked whether this is true for all graphs.
+This was answered negatively by Lu\v{z}ar et al.~\cite{LMSS26}.
+(Independently, Hasanvand~\cite[Theorem~3.5]{hasanvand} found list assignments showing that $\chil^s(P(5k,2))>5$, where $P(n,2)$ denotes the $2n$-vertex generalized Petersen graph.
+It is known that $\chi^s(P(5k,2))=5$, so this provides another infinite class of graphs witnessing a negative answer to the above question.)
+Lu\v{z}ar et al. showed that $\chi^s(P)=5$, but $\chil^s(P)=7$, where $P$ is the Petersen graph.
+Proving the first inequality is straightforward, but proving the second is harder.
+However, their proof~\cite[Theorem~1.7]{LMSS26} that $\chil^s(P)>5$ is short and elegant.
+More generally, building on the characterization~\cite{LMSS} of $k$-regular graphs $G$ with $\chi^s(G)=2k-1$, they conjectured that every such $G$ satisfies $\chil^s(G)>2k-1$.

 Many of the parts of Conjecture~\ref{6part-conj} are now believed to hold in stronger forms. \begin{conjecture} Let $G$ be a subcubic graph. \begin{itemize} \item[(a)]\cite{HLL} If $G$ is bridgeless and is neither the Wagner graph nor the graph formed from the complete bipartite graph $K_{3,3}$ by subdividing one edge, then $\chi^s(G)\le 9$. \item[(b)]\cite{LMSS} If $G$ is bridgeless and $|V(G)|\ge 13$, then $\chi^s(G)\le 8$. \item[(c)]\cite{LMSS} If $G$ has girth at least 5, then $\chi^s(G)\le 7$. \end{itemize} \end{conjecture}